PraneethKarnena/DDoS-Scripts/README.md

 Note: Scripts written in 'C' need to be compiled with GCC compiler, first.

 Using these scripts, massive Distributed Denial of Service attacks can be launched against servers of all heights.
-These scripts can used for load-testing applications or similar functions.
+These scripts can be used for load-testing applications or similar functions.

-Disclaimer: Make sure you have right permission to conduct DDoS attacks on the target system.
+Disclaimer: Make sure you have a right permission to conduct DDoS attacks on the target system.
 These DDoS scripts are intended for testing purposes only.
 I'm not to be held responsible for any result arising from a DDoS attack launched using these scripts.